fivetran/dbt_dynamics_365_crm/README.md

         <img src="https://img.shields.io/badge/Fivetran_Quickstart_Compatible%3F-yes-green.svg" /></a>
 </p>

-# Microsoft Dynamics 365 CRM dbt Package ([Docs](https://fivetran.github.io/dbt_dynamics_365_crm /))

 ## What does this dbt package do?

-This package models Microsoft Dynamics 365 CRM data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/microsoft-dynamics/dynamics365CRM ).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/connectors/applications/microsoft-dynamics/dynamics365CRM #schemainformation).
+This package models Microsoft Dynamics 365 CRM data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/microsoft-dynamics/dynamics365crm).
+It uses data in the format described by [this ERD](https://fivetran.com/docs/connectors/applications/microsoft-dynamics/dynamics365crm#schemainformation).

 The main focus of the package is to...

 <!--section="salesforce_marketing_cloud_transformation_model"-->
 The following table provides a detailed list of all models materialized within this package by default.
-> TIP: See more details about these tables in the package's [dbt docs site](https://fivetran.github.io/dbt_dynamics_365_crm /#!/overview).
+> TIP: See more details about these tables in the package's [dbt docs site](https://fivetran.github.io/dbt_dynamics_365_crm/#!/overview).

 | **Table** | **Description**|
 | --------- | -------------- |